Sign Up

 Anatomy of the Renal System

-The body is composed of 60% - 45% of water depending on age (Patton & Thibodeau, 2016).
-Losing more than 1% of body fluids can cause significant problems, including kidney failure (Patton & Thibodeau, 2016).
-Typically, the average person urinates as much as 3 pints of urine a day (Sorrentino & Remmert, 2016).
-However, changes occur to the renal system through aging that may increase or decrease the frequency of urination (Hegner & Acello, 2014).
+The average person urinates as much as 3 pints of urine daily.
+(Sorrentino & Remmert, 2021).
+Changes happen to the renal system as people age.
+These changes may increase or decrease how often the person urinates.
 The bladder decreases in size and can hold less urine.
-Function, therefore, increases at rest causing the patient to urinate more at night.
-Bladder muscles can also weaken, causing leakage or in adequate emptying.
-Prostate glands in men can enlarge causing dribbling, obstruction, or retention.
-These are important considerations to understand when working with all patients (Hegner & Acello, 2014).
-However, in patients with kidney disease age is an important factor to consider in care.
+Bladder muscles can weaken, causing leakage or inadequate emptying.
+Prostate glands in men can enlarge, causing dribbling, obstruction, or retention.
+These are important considerations to understand when working with all patients.

 Kidney Disease